mpomery/aristotle-metadata-registry/docs/installing/technical_requirements.rst

 Python
 ------
 Only the latest releases of Python are supported.
-New users are recommended to use Python 3.
+New users are recommended to use Python 3.5 or above.

 * Python 3.5+